You Are Not Alone: Child Sexual Abuse Survivors Can Get Justice With an LDS Church Lawsuit

 Can Abuse Survivors Sue the Mormon Church for Sexual Abuse?

 Yes.
-Survivors of abuse involving the Church of Jesus Christ of Latter-day Saints have the legal right to file a civil lawsuit—not only against individual abusers, but also against the Church itself for enabling, concealing, or failing to act on reports of abuse.
+Survivors of childhood sexual abuse involving the Church of Jesus Christ of Latter-day Saints have the legal right to file a civil lawsuit—not only against individual abusers, but also against the Church itself for enabling, concealing, or failing to act on reports of abuse.

 Our experienced Mormon Church sexual abuse lawyers can help you:

-- Investigate patterns of misconduct, including how the Church handled past complaints
+- Investigate patterns of misconduct, including how the Church handled past complaints.

-- Identify all responsible parties, from individual abusers to bishops and Church leadership
+- Identify all responsible parties, from individual abusers to bishops and Church leadership.

-- Protect your privacy by filing your lawsuit anonymously if allowed in your state
+- Protect your privacy by filing your lawsuit anonymously if allowed in your state.

-- Navigate changing laws, including lookback windows in statutes of limitations that may allow older claims to move forward
+- Navigate changing laws, including lookback windows in statutes of limitations that may allow older claims to move forward.

-- Pursue full compensation for the physical, emotional, and financial harm you’ve endured
+- Pursue full compensation for the physical, emotional, and financial harm you’ve endured.

-If you’re unsure whether your experience qualifies, we’re here to listen—without judgment, and always in confidence.
-It doesn’t cost a penny to learn more about your personal rights during a free consultation.
+If you're unsure whether your experience qualifies, we're here to listen—without judgment, and always in confidence.
+It doesn't cost a penny to learn more about your personal rights during a free consultation.
+Our team is trauma-informed and experienced in representing sexual abuse victims.

 How the LDS Church Is Quietly Settling Sexual Abuse Claims